How much can you borrow?

 Choose a suitable term, considering how much you can afford and are prepared to pay back overall

 Assess whether the monthly repayments fit within your budget and financial stability

 Review terms and conditions regarding overpayments or clearing the mortgage early

 Check if the mortgage is portable in case you want to move house

 Our mortgage calculator shows you how much you could borrow based on your income

 Work out the cost of your mortgage and the predicted cost of your monthly repayments

-See how much your mortgage payments will be affected by a change in the Bank of England’s base rate
+See how much your mortgage payments will be affected by a Bank of England base rate change

 When you apply for a mortgage, the lender will assess your affordability by looking at your annual salary and any other income you receive, as well as your outgoings, including credit card and loan debts, household bills, childcare, and general living costs.